 August is traditionally the month when the French take their vacation—including hotel proprietors!
 This is less common, but not unheard of, in smaller villages and I try to avoid walking during this month.

 In May and September, temperatures are much milder, the path is usually less crowded and walking is the perfect way to spend the day.

 From my experience, you are more likely to encounter rainy days in May and my preference is to plan a September walk.
-I should mention though that when we completed this walk over the first two weeks in September 2016, severe storms prevented us walking on the last day from Saint-Germain-de-Calberte to Saint-Jean-du-Gard (we caught a ride with the La Malle Postale van) and, as I write this in late September 2020, Saint-Jean-du-Gard and the southern Cévennes is experiencing severe flooding.
+I should mention though that when we completed this walk over the first two weeks in September 2016, severe storms prevented us walking on the last day from Saint-Germain-de-Calberte to Saint-Jean-du-Gard (we caught a ride with the La Malle Postale van) and, when I first published this post in late September 2020, Saint-Jean-du-Gard and the southern Cévennes was experiencing severe flooding.

 The best guidebook for the Chemin de Stevenson

 …other than an I Love Walking in France guidebook, of course!

 By far the most common guidebooks carried by walkers I’ve met are the TopoGuide and the Miam Miam Dodo guides.
 Both are written in French but the layout and map presentations are quite different.